siiftun1857/istrolid-magnux-documents/modifiers.md

 Sidewinders now engage hostile missiles to ram and destroy them.

+## sidewinder_extended_retargeting
+> tags: gameplayImpact
+> info: Sidewinder retargeting enemies in futher distance.

+Sidewinder retargeting range increased by its remaining travel range from a static 1500m, and also try retargeting every tick instead of every 4 tick.

 ## remove_minimum_range
 > tags: gameplayImpact
 > info: Remove minimum range of Artillery Gun and Orb Launcher.